 Rolex Presidents Day-Date Review

-Back in 1956, the Rolex Day-Date with its easy-to-spot President bracelet was seen on the wrists of world leaders, CEO's presidents and other top level dignitaries giving it the Rolex 'President' title that it carries to this day.
-As with all Rolex Day-Date President watches released since then, the unique Rolex bracelet remained consistent with several innovations to the watch cases, materials used, dials, designs, and mechanical movements.
+Back in 1956, the Rolex Oyster Perpetual Day-Date with its easy-to-spot President bracelet was seen on the wrists of world leaders, CEO's presidents, and other top-level dignitaries giving it the Rolex 'President' title that it carries to this day.
+As with all Rolex Day-Date President watches released since then, the unique Rolex bracelet remained consistent but with several innovations to the watch cases, materials used, dials, designs, and mechanical movements.
 Standard features can be expected such as the day of the week which is displayed in a semi-circular fashion at the 12 o'clock position, the date or day display shows the day of the month in an aperture that is displayed at the 3 o'clock position, and features a magnifying cyclops lens.

 Traditionally a sunray dial can be found on these watches but Rolex decided to kick the dial designs up a few notches by applying motifs by laser.
 These new motifs now add textures and patterns to an already beautiful sunray dial.
-In addition to the new designs, Rolex also released a few new dial colors to the equation which include Ice Blue, Silver, Sundust, Champagne, and Meteorite... yes a piece of an actual meteorite.
+In addition to the new designs, Rolex has released a few new dial colors to the equation which include Ice Blue, Silver, Sundust, Champagne, and Meteorite... yes a piece of an actual meteorite.